New and improved bounds on the contextuality degree of multi-qubit configurations: Contextuality-Related Properties

-The former reasoning is substantiated by our exhaustive computer-aided analysis up to $N=5$.
-In $\mathcal{W}_N$, for $2 \leq N \leq 5$, we picked up a representative doily from each type (defined by the signature of observables) and subtype (defined by the pattern formed by negative lines) as classified in~\cite{MSGDH} and found out that all six two-spreads in it were contextual.
-Moreover, we also found that in each case the degree of contextuality was the same, and equal to one.
+In $W_N$, for $2 \leq N \leq 5$, we picked up a representative doily from each type (defined by the signature of observables) and subtype (defined by the pattern formed by negative lines) as classified in~\cite{MSGDH} and found out that all six two-spreads in it were contextual.
+Moreover, we also found that in each case the degree of contextuality was the same and equal to 1.
 In fact, by analyzing the incidence matrix of the two-spread configuration, it appears that all two-spreads are contextual and the vector $E$ of negative lines is at Hamming distance $1$ of the image of the incidence matrix.
 In other words we have the following proposition:

-\begin{proposition} A two-spread in an $N$-qubit doily is contextual for each $N \geq 2$, and its degree of contextuality is always one. \end{proposition}
+\begin{proposition} A two-spread in an $N$-qubit doily is contextual for each $N \geq 2$, and its degree of contextuality is always 1. \end{proposition}

-\begin{proof} Consider the incidence matrix of the 2-spread configuration:
+\begin{proof} Consider the incidence matrix of the two-spread configuration:

-The linear combinations of the rows of $A$ span the 9-dimensional space of vectors in $\mathbb{F}_2^{10}$ having an even number of $1$s in their decomposition in the standard basis.
-In fact $\text{Im}(A)$ is the space of length-$10$ binary vectors with an even number of $1$s.
-Thus any vector $E$ representing a context evaluation with an odd number of negative lines, i.e. an odd number of $1$s is at Hamming distance $1$ of $\text{Im}(A)$.
+The linear combinations of the rows of $A$ span the nine-dimensional space of vectors in $\mathbb{F}_2^{10}$ having an even number of $1$s in their decomposition in the standard basis.
+In fact, $\text{Im}(A)$ is the space of length-$10$ binary vectors with an even number of $1$s.
+Thus, any vector $E$ representing a context evaluation with an odd number of negative lines, that is, an odd number of $1$s, is at Hamming distance $1$ of $\text{Im}(A)$.
 This proves that two-spreads are always contextual with contextuality degree $1$. \end{proof}